-- Unlimited, is just a marketing tactic used by hosting companies to win customers.
+- Unlimited is just a marketing term used by hosting companies to win customers.

-- The unlimited hosting features, such as disk storage and bandwidth, do not determine the quality of a hosting deal.
+- The unlimited hosting features, such as disk storage and bandwidth often do not determine the really critical qualities of a hosting deal.

-- Instead, look into details such as site uptime, after sales service, software support, and so on.
+- Make sure you look into details such as site uptime, after sales service, software support, and so on.